Prag8855/aab/content/guides/residence-permit.md

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
 There is no way to track your application.
-They [weeks or months](/guides/auslanderbehorde-wait-times) to reply, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/immigration-office#sue-the-auslanderbehorde), but it might not help.
+They take [weeks or months](/guides/auslanderbehorde-wait-times) to reply, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/immigration-office#sue-the-auslanderbehorde), but it might not help.

 They might ask for more documents.
 If you can't reply to their email, [use the contact form](/guides/immigration-office#use-the-contact-form) again.

 When they have everything, they will email you an appointment date.
 The appointment might be months later.
 If they can't reach you, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).

 While you wait, your current [[National Visa]] or residence permit might expire.
-It's usually extended until the *Ausländerbehörde* processes your case.
+It's usually extended until the *Ausländerbehörde* processes your application.

 **[If your visa or residence permit expires ➞](#if-your-visa-or-residence-permit-expires)**